Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Results

 The two scalar output quantities of interest are flashback velocity and maximum burner temperature.
 Thus, the refinement process can be guided by either quantity.
 We observed that the resulting performance exhibits no significant differences depending on the variable chosen to drive the refinement, so in what follows, we refer to the process using the flashback velocity as the guiding quantity.
-Figure~\ref{fig:flames-discrepancy} presents the discrepancy criterion computed for candidate nodes at level $w+1$, ranked in decreasing order of importance.
-To enable a direct comparison between the manually refined physics-based approach from \cite{Fruzzasub2025} and the surrogate-informed hierarchical strategy, the budget in this study was fixed at 33 points, matching the number of simulations used during the previous empirical refinement phase.
+Figure~\ref{fig:flames-discrepancy} (left) presents the local error indicator computed for the points in $\mathcal{X}_{cand}$, ranked in decreasing order of importance: to allow a fair comparison between the human-based approach from \cite{FRUZZA2026mapping} and the automatic bifidelity strategy, the budget in this study was fixed at 33 points.
+The sets $\mathcal{X}_{sel}$ selected by the human-based and the algorithmic approaches are then shown in Figure~\ref{fig:flames-discrepancy} (right), in the three-dimensional $\left(L, D, H\right)$ space at $W=0.6~\text{mm}$.
+While the two sets are not identical, the bifidelity model successfully recovers the majority of the points identified by the human-based approach, particularly in regions where the function exhibits strong gradients or localized features.
+This overlap confirms the effectiveness of the local-error indicator in targeting the most informative regions of the domain.
+In addition to this basic agreement, the bifidelity strategy introduces a few supplementary points in more peripheral or less active areas of the input space.
+Overall, the comparison highlights the capacity of the algorithmic strategy to emulate expert-driven refinement while offering a more systematic and scalable alternative.